Jessie Brewer

-Jessie Brewer R.N. (maiden name Murray) is a fictional character from the ABC Daytime soap opera General Hospital.
+Jessie Brewer R.N. (also Murray) is a fictional character from the ABC Daytime soap opera General Hospital.
 She was played by actress Emily McLaughlin, from the show's premiere on April 1, 1963, until McLaughlin's death in 1991.
 On April 1, 2015, Rebecca Herbst portrayed the character in a flashback for the show's 52nd anniversary.

 Casting and Conception

 Emily McLaughlin was cast as one of the original leading actresses on the series, previously having played Dr. Ellen Seaton on Young Dr. Malone.
 Registered nurse Jessie Brewer spoke the opening line of the premiere episode, "Seventh floor, nurses station," a phrase that became a staple in the show's early years.
 The series' original premise centered on the drama of Brewer and Dr. Steve Hardy's personal lives and experiences at General Hospital.
 When she died on April 26, 1991, the show wrote in the character's off-screen death.
 Actor and friend John Beradino (Steve Hardy) gave an on-air announcement and moment of silence the week after her death.

 In 1976, while McLaughlin was on medical leave for internal bleeding, photographer and actress Aneta Corsaut stepped in to play Brewer for a six-week period.
 Corsaut felt she had big shoes to fill, as she said to the Ocala Star-Banner, "I know everyone on the show practically worships her, which made it difficult for me at first."

 On April 1, 2015, Rebecca Herbst portrayed the character in a flashback for the show's 52nd anniversary.
 Herbst has portrayed Elizabeth Webber on the show since 1997.